 NOTE: For performing the intracytoplasmic injection (step 12), several holding and microinjection pipettes are required (Figure 4A).
 These pipettes can be purchased on tailor-made demand from a commercial supplier or made from suitable glass capillaries using a micropipette puller and a microforge.

 Pull borosilicate glass capillaries on a micropipette puller.
-To pull borosilicate glass capillaries without filament (0.78 x 1.00 x 80 mm) the following parameters are given for a flaming vertical puller (Table of Materials) as a reference, but will differ for other instruments and glass capillary types: Heat 510 (Ramp test 480), Pull 0, Velocity 150, Time 175 and Pressure 200 for holding pipettes; Heat 510 (Ramp test 480), Pull 90, Velocity 140, Time 125 and Pressure 200 for microinjection pipettes.
+To pull borosilicate glass capillaries without filament (0.78 x 1.00 x 80 mm) the following parameters are given for a flaming horizontal puller (Table of Materials) as a reference, but will differ for other instruments and glass capillary types: Heat 510 (Ramp test 480), Pull 0, Velocity 150, Time 175 and Pressure 200 for holding pipettes; Heat 510 (Ramp test 480), Pull 90, Velocity 140, Time 125 and Pressure 200 for microinjection pipettes.

 NOTE: The optimal parameters needs to be defined individually because several factors including humidity, the model of a micropipette puller and the lot of the glass capillaries can affect the shape of the injection pipettes.
 An elongated shape with a gradual taper should be aimed at.